Links on Android Authority may earn us a commission. Learn more.

 Quantum dots help traditional LCDs achieve a wider color gamut and deliver a satisfactory HDR experience.

 However, quantum dot technology does not improve other pain points of LCDs such as contrast and viewing angles.
 For that, you’d have to combine quantum dots with local dimming or mini-LED technologies.
-And until those mature, you’re unlikely to find a quantum dot display that can rival OLED in all aspects.
+Samsung’s high-end Neo QLED TVs, for example, combine QLED with Mini-LED tech to match OLED’s deep blacks.

 - High color accuracy